tus/tus.io/README.md

 ```

 To compile the Jekyll source into `./_site`, copy that into a random `TMPDIR`,
-have a Git repo initialized there, and have the thing force-pushed to the
+have a Git repo initialized there, and have the thing force-pushed to master branch of the `tus.github.io` repo.

-[http://jekyllrb.com/docs/github-pages/] branch of the repository.
+Up to ten minutes later (but mostly after a few seconds),

-Up to ten minutes later (but mostly after a few seconds), GitHub will have updated the tus.io site accordingly.
-It can be checked directly (so long as there's no CNAME pointing to this) at [http://tus.github.io]().
+GitHub will have updated the [tus.io]() site accordingly.